-Currently accepting applications for Fall 2014
+Currently accepting applications for Spring 2016 and Fall 2016

 We offer WICHE Tuition Waivers

-At WSU MHPA, the 55-credit-hour curriculum offers a strong focus on the financial and policy aspects of health care—in fact, the program’s comprehensive coverage of health care accounting and finance has earned it national recognition.
+At WSU MHPA, the 56-credit-hour curriculum offers a strong focus on the financial and policy aspects of health care—in fact, the program’s comprehensive coverage of health care accounting and finance has earned it national recognition.
 In 2011, the WSU MHPA program was ranked #46 in Healthcare Management by U.S. News & World Report.

 We are fully accredited by the Commission on Accreditation of Healthcare Management Education (CAHME), and are a member of the Western Interstate Commission for Higher Education (WICHE).
 You will learn from distinguished faculty with expertise in many aspects of healthcare management, including: